Season of the Witch (Nox Arcana album)

-Season of the Witch is the 25th album released by Nox Arcana on October 1, 2017.
-The theme centers around a coven of witches that gather each Halloween night at place called "Raven's Hollow", which is a setting mentioned in the book series The Dark Tower by Joseph Vargo.
+Season of the Witch is the 25th album by American musical project Nox Arcana, released on October 1, 2017.
+The theme centers around a coven of witches that gather each Halloween night at a place called "Raven's Hollow", which is a setting mentioned in the book series The Dark Tower by Joseph Vargo.
 The first track features a narration that sounds like an old woman casting a spell, which continues later in the bonus track.
 The music features piano, harpsichord, drums, symbols, tolling bells and violins, with vocal choirs.